 We’re speeding up diversity and inclusion within the environment sector to deliver climate justice now

-Racial Action for the Climate Emergency is working with organisations to create transparency cards that will create the impetus to go further and faster on diversity and inclusion.
+Racial Action for the Climate Emergency is working with organisations to drive transparency that will create the impetus to go further and faster on diversity and inclusion.

-Between April and September 2022 we will collect compariable data from UK charities, and trusts and foundations, that predominantly work on, or fund, environmental, climate, nature or sustainability issues.
+Between April and September we collect comparable data from UK charities, trusts and foundations that predominantly work on, or fund, environmental, climate nature or sustainability issues.

-In 2023, and every year thereafter until at least 2027, we will repeat the survey and publish The RACE Report annually.
-From 2023 we will also publish the online transparency cards for individual organisations, as is done in Green 2.0.
+In 2023, and every year thereafter until at least 2027, we will repeat the process and publish The RACE Report annually along with transparency cards for individual organisations.

 In 2023, 140 organisations submitted data on the race and ethnicity of their staff members to The RACE report.
 The proportion of those who identify as people of color and racially or ethnically marginalised groups is...

 Be part of the RACE Report in 2024!